akveg-map/class-descriptions/00_data_entry/311_ArcticAlder(-Willow)ActiveFloodplain.md

 ### Floristics

 **Floristics Description:** This [level] is dominated or co-dominated by the alder *Alnus alnobetula* ssp. *fruticosa* and a combination of willow species including *Salix alaxensis*, *Salix richardsonii*, *Salix niphoclada*, and *Salix glauca*.
 The presence of *Salix alaxensis* increases towards the active floodplain.
 Diagnostic herbaceous plants include the forbs *Eurybia sibirica*, *Artemisia tilesii*, *Parnassia kotzebuei*, *Tanacetum bipinnatum* ssp. *bipinnatum*, *Chamerion latifolium*, *Astragalus alpinus, Astragalus umbellatus, Polemonium acutiflorum*, the horsetails *Equisetum arvense* and *E. variegatum*, and the grass *Festuca rubra*.
 The presence of dwarf shrubs and mosses increases in settings that are either rarely flooded or seasonally saturated.
-Here, common shrubs are *Arctous rubra*, *Dryas integrifolia*, and *Salix reticulata*, and bryophytes include *Tomentypnum nitens, Hylocomium splendens, Aulacomnium palustre, Aulacomnium turgidum*, and *Campylium stellatum*.
+Highly constant dwarf shrubs are *Arctous rubra*, *Dryas integrifolia*, and *Salix reticulata*, and the mosses *Tomentypnum nitens, Hylocomium splendens, Aulacomnium palustre, Aulacomnium turgidum*, and *Campylium stellatum*.

 [diagnostic_plot]